top of page

 Art Educator

-Mizin Shin graduated from Hong-ik University with a B.F.A in Printmaking and received her M.F.A from State University of New York at Buffalo.
-Shin is an Assistant Professor in the Department of Art & Art History at University of Rochester and a co-founder of Mirabo Press in Buffalo, NY.
-She has served as a board member of the Mid America Print Council and vice president of the Print Club of Rochester from 2020-22.
+Mizin Shin graduated from Hong-ik University with a B.F.A in Printmaking and received her M.F.A from the State University of New York at Buffalo.
+Shin is an Assistant Professor in the Department of Art & Art History at the University of Rochester as well as a co-founder of Mirabo Press in Buffalo, NY.
+She has served as a board member of the Mid-America Print Council and vice president of the Print Club of Rochester from 2020–22, and is currently a board member of Visual Studies Workshop.
+Recently, Shin has published TeachPrint.com—a free resource of hypermedia educational materials for school teachers to promote printmaking in art classrooms.

 email: mzzznshin@gmail.com